Pre K 1 Student Handbook

 Be sure you bring for all children.

 Since parties take away from class time, there can be no surprise or planned parties.
-When parents bring food to their child’s classroom, they must have sufficient quantity for the whole class.
 Parents must also be mindful that some students may have food allergies that could cause medical problems for students and liability for parents.

 We ask that you abide by the Center policy regarding food.
-Any food must be in labeled plastic containers.
 Please keep us informed of any temporary restrictions – “no milk for the rest of the week” for example.

 Book Bags, Sports Bags, and other Bags